SorenMIbsen/Resume/README.md

 - Designed mockups for an iOS app and website aimed at collecting environmental data.
 - Collaborated with a team to enhance the user interface and user experience.

-**School for Scientific Thought (SST) at Center for Science and Engineering Partnerships UCSB**, *The Quantum Race: An Exploration into Quantum Computing* **Fall 2019**

-- Learned the fundamentals of quantum computing and its applications.
-- Participated in hands-on activities and attended talks from leading researchers.

 ---

 ### **Additional Information**

 - **Interests:** Machine Learning, Data Visualization, Environmental Data Analysis

-- Computer Science Academy, Santa Babara High School - graduated with Master of Code (Career Technical Education) CTE Certificate
+- Computer Science Academy(2018-2022), Santa Babara High School - graduated with Master of Code (Career Technical Education) CTE Certificate